Paul, Weiss, Rifkind, Wharton & Garrison

-Paul, Weiss, Rifkind, Wharton & Garrison LLP (known as Paul, Weiss) is an American multinational law firm headquartered on Sixth Avenue in New York City.
-The firm maintains an all-equity partnership, with approximately 150 partners.
-By profits per equity partner, it is the fifth most profitable law firm in the world.
+Paul, Weiss, Rifkind, Wharton & Garrison LLP (known as Paul, Weiss) is an American multinational white-shoe law firm headquartered in New York City.

+The firm has historically focused on litigation, but shifted increasingly to corporate law after Brad Karp became chairman in 2008.
+In addition to its headquarters in New York, the firm has offices in Washington, D.C., San Francisco, Los Angeles, Wilmington, Delaware, Toronto, London, Brussels, Tokyo, and Hong Kong.

 History

-Paul, Weiss's core practice areas are in litigation and corporate law.
-In addition to its headquarters in New York, the firm has offices in Washington, D.C., San Francisco, Wilmington, Delaware, Toronto, London, Tokyo, Beijing, and Hong Kong.

-1875 - 1949
+Founding (1875–1949)

 The firm that eventually became Paul, Weiss, Rifkind, Wharton & Garrison was started in New York in 1875 by Samuel William Weiss and Julius Frank as a general commercial practice.
 In 1923, Samuel's son, Louis Weiss, started his own firm with John F. Wharton.
 That firm later merged with Samuel's firm, and the new firm became Cohen, Cole, Weiss & Wharton.
 In the 1930s, the firm represented one of the Scottsboro boys.
 In 1946, Lloyd K. Garrison and Randolph Paul joined the firm, bringing the firm up to thirteen lawyers.
 The name changed to Paul, Weiss, Wharton & Garrison.

-In 1946, Paul, Weiss became the first major New York law firm to have a woman partner, Carolyn Agger.
+In 1946, Paul, Weiss became the first major New York law firm to have a female partner, Carolyn Agger.
 Agger worked in the firm's Washington office, which was established the year she was hired.

-Three years later, in 1949, the firm hired William Thaddeus Coleman Jr., a Black graduate of Harvard University Law School.
-This was the first time that a major New York City law firm hired a person of color.
-1949 was also when the firm moved its headquarters to midtown Manhattan.
+William Thaddeus Coleman Jr. was the first black lawyer hired at the firm.
+When he was hired in 1949, it was the first time ever that a major New York City law firm hired a person of color as an associate.

-1950 - 2000
+1950–2000

 In 1950, Simon Rifkind joined the firm and it became Paul, Weiss, Rifkind, Wharton & Garrison.
 At the time, the firm had 12 partners, only one of whom did trial work; Rifkind wanted to change that and started to grow the firm's litigation department.

-Then, in 1957, Arthur Liman joined the firm.
-He later served as chief counsel in the Senate investigation of the Iran-Contra affair in 1987.
+Pauli Murray, a civil rights and gender equality activist, was an associate at Paul, Weiss from 1956 to 1960.
 In 1966, Rifkind recruited Theodore Sorensen who became the firm's first international lawyer.
-He drafted a constitution for Tajikistan in 1993 when the nation emerged from the former Soviet Union.

-Controversies
+Jeh Johnson, a lawyer and the fourth director and secretary of Homeland Security, was hired by Paul, Weiss in 1984, and in 1993 became the firm's first African-American partner.
+After he stepped down from Homeland Security in 2017 he rejoined the firm's litigation department.